Welcome to New England!

 Rhode Island packs a lot of variety into its small geography.
 Visitors beam with wonder at Newport's oceanfront Gilded Age mansions and enjoy the city's stunning vistas and lively downtown with dining, culture, and historic buildings.
 The South County region spoils vacationers with broad, sandy beaches and summer entertainment.
 The city of Providence has a restored downtown surrounding a gorgeous riverfront park.
 The Providence Place Mall and Federal Hill, the city's Little Italy neighborhood, offer great shopping and dining.
 The inland Blackstone Valley tells the story of the earliest textile mill societies in America.

 The world's mental picture of Vermont is: green mountains; brilliant fall foliage; small, pretty towns and idyllic farms in lush valleys; fabulous skiing; maple trees and maple syrup.
 All of that is true.
 It is the one New England state with no oceanfront, but gorgeous Lake Champlain and its islands provide a playground for winter and summer water sports.
 The state has one major city, Burlington, which hums with community spirit and cultural activity.
 Manchester and its surrounding towns distill all the pleasures of Vermont, from inns to dining to mountainside fun.

 - Fired & Inspired: Ceramics at Rough Point Exhibit - Newport, RI

-- Big Apple Circus in Boston - Boston, MA
+- By Popular Demand with the Boston Pops - Boston, MA